 Dealing with a child who is aggressive and gets into fights all the time is really tough; I understand that very well.
 I see a lot of frustrated parents today who feel exhausted and overwhelmed.
 Even though they have talked to other parents, read books and watched TV shows about parenting, they aren’t able to change their child’s behavior—and their own techniques continue to be ineffective.
 I’m not saying there’s a magic cure, but I do believe parents need to seek out information and learn new skills as much as they can.
 Sadly, many parents put a lot of effort into getting a diagnosis for their acting-out children by going from therapist to therapist, but often they don’t get enough information on how to become more effective parents themselves, regardless of the diagnosis.

-Next week, James gives you practical advice on how to deal with fighting at home and at school.
+In Aggressive Child Behavior Part II: 7 Tools to Stop Fighting in School and at Home, James gives you practical advice on how to deal with fighting at home and at school.
 He’ll address the importance of talking with your child after he’s gotten in trouble for fighting at school—and tell you exactly how to do this, step-by-step.
-Be sure to “tune in” to EP for solutions from James Lehman that you can use right away.